google-research-datasets/hiertext/README.md

 We hope this dataset can help researchers developing more robust OCR models and enables research into unified OCR and layout analysis.
 Check out our [paper](https://arxiv.org/pdf/2203.15143.pdf) for more details.

+### Opensourcing Unified Detector
+In the paper, we also propose a novel method called **Unified Detector**, that unifies text detection and layout analysis.
+The code and pretrained checkpoint is now available at this [repository](https://github.com/tensorflow/models/tree/master/official/projects/unified_detector)

 ## Getting Started